churchers/vm-bhyve/README.md

     # vm console testvm

-Once installation has finished, you can reboot the guest from inside the console and it will boot up into the new OS as expected (assuming installation was successful).
+Once installation has finished, you can reboot the guest from inside the console and it will boot up into the new OS (assuming installation was successful).
 Further reboots will work as expected and the guest can be shutdown in the normal way.
 As the console uses the cu command, type ~+Ctrl-D to exit back to your host.